ceph/ceph/doc/radosgw/notifications.rst

  - user/password may only be provided over HTTPS.
 Topic creation request will be rejected if not
  - port defaults to: 5672
  - vhost defaults to: "/"
- - amqp-exchange: the exchanges must exist and be able to route messages based on topics (mandatory parameter for AMQP0.9.1)
+ - amqp-exchange: the exchanges must exist and be able to route messages based on topics (mandatory parameter for AMQP0.9.1).
+Different topics pointing to the same endpoint must use the same exchange
  - amqp-ack-level: no end2end acking is required, as messages may persist in the broker before delivered into their final destination.
 Three ack methods exist:

   - "none": message is considered "delivered" if sent to broker
   - "broker": message is considered "delivered" if acked by broker (default)
   - "routable": message is considered "delivered" if broker can route to a consumer

+.. tip:: The topic-name (see :ref:`radosgw-create-a-topic`) is used for the AMQP topic ("routing key" for a topic exchange)

 - Kafka endpoint